 Meet the Earthfort Family

-Kinser Nyden is the Communications Director and Executive Assistant at Earthfort.
+Kinser Nyden is the VP at Earthfort.
 When she’s not moderating our educational programs or coordinating events and client visits, she’s working on developing marketing strategies involving consumer outreach.
 She is passionate about developing professional relationships with Earthfort clients and providing excellent customer service.
 Kinser is fluent in Spanish, and holds dual Bachelor’s degrees in Communications and Spanish Language and Culture.
 Using her background of international travel experience, she is able to provide innovative, leading-edge solutions to the challenges and needs of our clients.
-Kinser is happiest playing her guitar Ernie, with a perfect cup of coffee and a good book nearby.

-Chandra Wyatt is the Chief Operations Officer for Earthfort.
-Since 2009, providing high-level oversight of finances, logistics and HR duties.
-She formulates strategy, improving performance, procuring material and resources, and securing compliance.
+Chandra Wyatt is the Chief Financial Officer.
+Since 2009, she has provided high-level oversight of finances, logistics, and HR duties.
+She formulates strategy — improving business performance, procuring material and resources, and securing compliance.
 As a person who loves the outdoors and hiking, Chandra is passionate about helping land managers improve agriculture in an environmentally friendly way.

 Tender leaves sprout

 and the plant

 bursts from the moist soil

 filling the space